My Dog is Hiding and Acting Strange

 If you see your dog hiding and acting weird, look at their body posture and facial expression.
 If their head is lowered, they are cowering, their eyes dart around, their body is shaking or they show any signs of fear, then you will need to work out what is scaring them.

 When we think our dog is either afraid of or disgusted about something, we need to find the source.
+This requires looking at the context.
 Sometimes it is quite obvious as there is a clear change to their environment.
-For example, during a fireworks display, many dogs will become frightened due to the strange noise.
-Hiding in another room is a common reaction to such loud noises.
+For example, during a fireworks display, many dogs will become frightened due to the strange noises.
+Hiding in another room is a common reaction to such loud sounds.

 In other instances, the cause of their fear may be trickier to determine.
 One cause may be a change in our behavior.
 If we have recently scolded the dog or have undergone a personality change, the sensitivity of dogs may make them feel fearful they have done something wrong.
 We need to ask questions about what has changed.
 Have we moved recently?
 Is there a new family member?
 There are many reasons why our dog may want to hide.
 If we can't work them out ourselves, it may be necessary to ask a canine behaviorist or ethologist to intervene and provide some advice.